2019-2020 GRANT FUNDING

 Citizen participation is at the forefront of Housing and Community Development strategies, planning, and implementation.
 To best serve the community, citizen involvement is vital to assure that activities are well suited to local needs.
 The CDBG program requires that citizens, particularly persons of low- and moderate-income, minorities, and persons with disabilities, be given an opportunity to participate in an advisory role in the planning and implementation of the CDBG program.
 Assurances will be made through this plan that low- and moderate-income persons and persons directly impacted by CDBG activities participate in the Consolidated Plan process.
 The Citizen Participation Plan is subject to approval by the Goleta City Council.
 To view the City of Goleta's Citizen Participation Plan, click here.

-Below are links to older documents and the 2015-2019 Goleta Consolidated Plan.
+Click the following link to access the 2015-2019 Goleta Consolidated Plan.

 For more information, please contact Dominique Samario (805) 690-5126 or email firstname.lastname@example.org.